rust-embedded/critical-section/README.md

 - It would allow mixing different critical section implementations in the same program, which would be unsound.

+## Minimum Supported Rust Version (MSRV)

+This crate is guaranteed to compile on stable Rust 1.63 and up.
+It might compile with older versions but that may change in any new patch release.

 ## License

 This work is licensed under either of